Toloka/docs/en/guide/concepts/distribute-tasks-by-pages.md

 | Task suites are distributed to Tolokers in the same order                                              | No           | Yes          |
 | Within identical task suites, control tasks are the same for all Tolokers                              | Yes          | No           |

+{% note info %}

+Please note that the above table is correct if you have **more than one task** per task suite.
+When you choose to have only one task in a task suite the platform will sort not tasks but task suites.
+In this case, the **Set manually** option will not keep the order of the tasks and, on the contrary, **Smart mixing** option will preserve the task order.

+{% endnote %}

 ## Control tasks {#gs}

 #### How many control tasks do I need to add?